LLiDaBao/EdgePointsDetectingOperator/README.md

 ___Ellipse Detect___
 [1]: Map Source Image Pixels to New Postion like Flatten Image.
 [2]: Dynamic Programming to Search for Global Maximum Point, and then Search for Local Maximum Point Step by Step.
-[3]: Remap Those Points to Original Postioin.
-These Points are Ellipse Edge, You Could Fit Them if U Like.
+[3]: Remap Those Points to Original Position.
+These Points are in Ellipse Edge, You Could Fit Them if You'd Like.

 ___Result___
 *Color Barcode*: